DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 granted for taking part on a committee.

-- A peer review committee dealing with education may be earned for this activity
+- A peer-review committee dealing with hours may be earned for this activity in

-quality of patient care as it relates to the in each renewal period.
+quality of patient care as it relates to the each renewal period.

 practice of medicine.